 -

-Simply buy a ticket from Any Belgian Station to London at www.eurostar.com and print out your own ticket.
+Simply buy a ticket from Any Belgian Station to London at www.eurostar.com and print your own ticket or show it on your phone.

 You can also book at www.thetrainline.com, which has the advantage that it will work out the Bruges-Brussels train times for you as well, also with print-at-home tickets.